 By the end of day three, attendees will be able to:

-If yes, we believe this course will provide you with numerous new ways to think and talk about automation, allowing you to maximise your skills in the workplace.
+This course caters for every level of experience of working in an automation context.
+If you do work with automation already, we believe this course will provide you with numerous new ways to think and talk about automation, allowing you to maximise your skills in the workplace.

-If no, this course will show you that the majority of skill in automation is about risk identification, strategy and test design, and you can add a lot of value to automation efforts within testing.
+If you don’t, this course will show you that the majority of skill in automation is about risk identification, strategy and test design, and you can add a lot of value to automation efforts within testing.

 Yes.
 The online courses will be made available several months before the class, allowing you to establish a foundation ready for the face to face class.
 Then full support will be available from us and other attendees during the class.